AntonioFromBrazil/Stepm.h-library-for-ESP-32/README.md

 As soon as initiated this ms counter is decremented each millisecond

 name.getms();
-return the ms counter at moment (initial value setted by previously name.setms)
+return the ms counter at moment (initial ms value setted by previously name.setms)
 ------------------------------------------------------------------------------

 //